 Complications, such as pneumonia or exertion-related injuries from coughing, such as a hernia, can develop from whooping cough.
 These types of health problems pose the most serious risk to children younger than 4 months and adults aged 60 and older.

 How Does Whooping Cough Affect Babies?

 This may be triggered by very slight stimulation, such as taking in food or milk, sucking, exposure to a sudden sound or light, or stretching.

-The symptoms that could occur are the following: flushed cheeks, pale or bluish complexion caused from a lack of oxygen, and bulging or watery eyes.
-A baby may also stick out his or her tongue, push the chest forward, or flail arms and legs in distress.
+The symptoms that could occur are the following: flushed cheeks, pale or bluish complexion caused by a lack of oxygen, and bulging or watery eyes.
+A baby may also stick out his or her tongue, push the chest forward, or flailing arms and legs in distress.

 Home Remedies for Whooping Cough

 Garlic is one of the most effective remedies for whooping cough.
 The syrup of garlic should be given in doses of five drops to a teaspoon, two or three times a day, for treating this condition.
 It should be given more often if the coughing spells are frequent and violent.